GuruMaps/iOSManual/03-settings.md

 #### Default bookmark category

-Selected category is a default icon for newly created and imported bookmarks:
+The category you select will become the default icon for newly created and imported bookmarks.

+\[!!\]

 ## Advanced Settings {#advanced}